eosc-sq/ensure-sq/docs/papers_batch_000-019.md

 | --- | ------ | --- | --- | --- | --- | --- |
 |     | unsure |     | YES | Yes | Yes | Yes |

-ER: this paper should be more related to the software development process.
+**ER**: this paper should be more related to the software development process.

-JC: Could include quality indicators based on end-user dimension
+**JC**: Could include quality indicators based on end-user dimension

-MV: The end-user-review aspect could indeed be interesting.
+**MV**: The end-user-review aspect could indeed be interesting.

 ---